Constraints on Gravitation from Causality and Quantum Consistency

 However, important puzzles remain, including understanding dark energy.
 The smallness of the vacuum energy within the framework of general relativity does have a candidate explanation by introducing many (heavy) scalars, leading to a potential with an exponentially large number of vacua.
 Though it is unclear how to formulate probabilities in this context.
 While the behavior of gravitation at the Planck scale requires further new physics.

 .--- I would like to thank Raphael Flauger, Jaume Garriga, Alan Guth, David Kaiser, Juan Maldacena, McCullen Sandora, and Mark Trodden for helpful conversations.
 I would like to thank the Tufts Institute of Cosmology for support.
+An earlier version of this manuscript was presented at the 13th International Symposium on Cosmology and Particle Astrophysics (CosPA 2016)

 {\em Email Correspondence.--- mark.hertzberg@tufts.edu}